Lucashsc31/front-end-recruitment/README.md

 At the project root run the following commands.

-Install the packages:
+To install the packages:
 ```
 npm install
 ```

-To start (NodeJS and Angular):
+To start the App (NodeJS and Angular):
 ```
 npm start
 ```